 It’s a long day and whilst the cable time is decent, both the approach and descent are lengthy.
-Thankfully though, there is no shortage of good views rewarding your each step.
+Thankfully though, there is no shortage of good views rewarding your every step.

-The main highlights of this route include, a 500m World War 1 tunnel, a series of exciting ledges, a huge amphitheatre of rock, the summit of Tofana di Rozes (3225m) and the Fontananegra saddle with Giusanni mountain hut built right on it.
+The main highlights of this route include a 500m World War 1 tunnel, a series of exciting ledges, a huge amphitheater of rock, the summit of Tofana di Rozes (3225m), and the Fontananegra saddle with the Giusanni mountain hut built right on top of it.

 Where does the via ferrata Giovanni Lipella start?

-Rifugio Dibona can be driven to, down a small and gravel private access road, providing your vehicle is no higher than 2.45m (there is a barrier at the turn off from the main road).
-There is an ample gravel parking next to the hut where you can leave your car for the day.
+Rifugio Dibona can be reached by driving up a small and gravel private access road, providing your vehicle is no higher than 2.45m (there is a barrier at the turn-off from the main road).
+There is ample gravel parking next to the hut where you can leave your car for the day.

-If you have the luxury of having a friend who can relocate your vehicle or you plan on using the public transport, then you can Summit Tofana di Rozes as part of a traverse from Rifugio Lagazoui to Rifugio Pomedes.
+If you have the luxury of having a friend who can relocate your vehicle, or you plan on using public transport, then you can summit Tofana di Rozes as part of a traverse from Rifugio Lagazoui to Rifugio Pomedes.
 I’ve outlined a brief description of this alternative route at the end of this post.

 Bring the Tabacco Map nr 03 with you for either of these routes and study them beforehand.
 I always do that to ensure my own safety in the mountains.